donovanhubbard/missile/README.md

 ## TODO

-- Modify the non-bubbletea functions to use a pointer instead of return the model object.
 - Delete commandhistory text after a scrollback number has been passed
 - consider moving the model/model.go object out of the model directory becuase it will be the core logic for the whole app.
 - Create a backend object